Monotonicity and Bracketing in Games: Distribution-Monotonicity and Statistic Response Equilibria

 While every game has a $\Nash$ equilibrium, the existence of a $\Nash_\Phi$ equilibrium is not guaranteed for all $\Phi$.
 For example, $\Nash_\Phi$ equilibria may not exist when $\Phi$ is the minimum or maximum of a distribution.
 This issue does not arise for $\LQRE_{\lambda\Phi}$, which do exist for every game.
 As the next result shows, the existence of $\Nash_\Phi$ equilibria is also guaranteed for a large family of monotone additive statistics, namely those in which the maximum and minimum do not play a role.

 \begin{proposition} Let $\Phi=\int_{\overline{\R}} K_a\, \dd \mu(a)$ be a monotone additive statistic.
 Then \begin{itemize} \item There is an $\LQRE_{\lambda\Phi}$ equilibrium for every game and $\lambda \geq 0$. \item There is a $\Nash_\Phi$ equilibrium for every game if and only if $\mu(\{-\infty\})=\mu(\{+\infty\})=0$. \end{itemize} \end{proposition} Proposition \ref{pr_Nash_Phi_Exist} is proved in Appendix \ref{ap_pr_1}.
 The existence of an $\LQRE_{\lambda\Phi}$ equilibrium follows from Brouwer's fixed-point theorem, applied to a version of the logit response function; the latter must be appropriately modified to ensure continuity when $\mu$ places positive weight on $\pm\infty$.
 The proof that $\Nash_\Phi$ equilibria exist when $\mu$ places no mass on the minimum or maximum follows from a standard fixed point argument.
-This argument does not apply when $\mu$ places positive mass on the minimum or maximum, since $\Phi$ may be discontinuous at the limit point.
+This argument does not apply when $\mu$ places positive mass on the minimum or maximum, since $\Phi$ may be discontinuous at strategy profiles in which some action of an opponent has probability zero: there, the support of the induced payoff lottery changes abruptly, and so can the minimum or maximum.
 Indeed, $\Nash_\Phi$ equilibria may fail to exist for such~$\mu$, as we show using a variant of matching pennies in Appendix \ref{ap_pr_1}.

 We call $\Nash_\Phi$ and $\LQRE_{\lambda\Phi}$ \textit{statistic response equilibria} as players best or better respond to the statistic $\Phi$ of distributions induced by each available action.
 Formally, a statistic response equilibrium (SRE) is a solution concept that returns all $\Nash_\Phi$ or all $\LQRE_{\lambda\Phi}$ equilibria for some $\Phi$ and $\lambda$.\footnote{By Proposition~\ref{pr_Nash_Phi_Exist}, $\Nash_\Phi$ is a well-defined solution concept only for $\Phi$ that puts no mass on the maximum or minimum.}